Intellectual Property Rights

 Source: Law No. 13/2016.

-The party entitled to patent is: (i) the inventor, which means the person or persons collectively executing an idea in an activity to produce an invention; or (ii) person, which means a natural person or legal entity, who further receives the rights of the relevant inventor.
-If the invention is produced jointly by several persons, the right of the invention is jointly owned by all relevant inventors, for instance, the child of the patent holder may also jointly own the patent through inheritance.
-It is worth to note that unless proven otherwise, party deemed to be the inventor is a person or persons firstly declared as the inventor of the application
+The party entitled to a patent is: (i) the inventor, which means the person or persons collectively executing an idea to produce an invention; or (ii) person, which means a natural person or legal entity, who receives the rights of the relevant inventor.
+If the invention is produced jointly by several persons, the right of the invention is jointly owned by all relevant inventors.
+For instance, the child of the patent holder may also jointly own the patent through inheritance.
+It is worth noting that unless proven otherwise, the party deemed to be the inventor is the person or persons firstly declared as the inventor of the application.

-Furthermore, patent holder means the inventor as the owner of patent, recipient of such right from the owner of patent or a subsequent recipient of patent from the person mentioned above who is registered in the General Register of Patents.
-The parties who become patent holders on inventions produced by inventors in official and work relations are different, which can be seen in the following table.
+Furthermore, the patent holder refers to the inventor as the owner of patent, the recipient of such rights from the owner of patent, or a subsequent recipient of the patent from the person mentioned above who is registered in the General Register of Patents.
+The parties who become patent holders on inventions produced by inventors in an official manner and work relations differ, which can be seen in the following table.

 The Difference of the Right Holder to a Patent Created in an Official and Work RelationsSource: Law No. 13/2016.

-A patent holder has exclusive rights to exploit their patent and prohibit other party(ies) without their approval from:
+A patent holder has exclusive rights to exploit their patent and prohibit other party(ies) without approval from doing the following actions:

-making, using, selling, importing, renting out, delivering, or supplying for sale or rental or delivery of the patented product in the event of product-patent;
+1. making, using, selling, importing, renting out, delivering, or supplying the sale or rental or delivery of the patented product in the event of product-patent;

-in the event that process-patent: uses the patented production process to make products or conducts other activities as referred to in point (1) above.
+2. utilizing the patented production process to manufacture products, or engaging in other activities as outlined in point (1) above.

-However, In the event of educational, research, experimental, or analytical purposes, the said prohibition may be exempted as long as it does not prejudice the proper interests of the patent holder and is non-commercial.
+However, in the event of educational, research, experimental, or analytical purposes, the said prohibition may be exempted if it does not harm the proper interests of the patent holder and is non-commercial.

 Every patent holder or licensee is required to pay annual fee.
-Licensee is a party who receive an authorization by the patent holder to carry out the rights on patent which its explanation is elaborated in Section below.
+A licensee is a party who has received authorization from the patent holder to carry out the rights of the patent which is further elaborated upon in Section 12.3 below.

-In order to obtain a right on patent, an application for registered patent shall be submitted by following the procedure below:
+To obtain a right to a patent, an application for a registered patent must be submitted following the procedure below:

 The Procedure for the Patent Application